Bulls vs. Cavaliers prediction, odds, line, spread: 2022 NBA picks, March 12 best bets from model on 74-47 run

 Caesars Sportsbook lists Chicago because the five-point residence favourite for this Eight p.m.
 ET tipoff.
 The overall variety of factors Vegas thinks will probably be scored, or the over-under, is 220 within the newest Cavaliers vs. Bulls odds.
 Earlier than making any Cavaliers vs. Bulls picks, you need to check out the NBA predictions and betting advice from SportsLine’s advanced computer simulation model.

-The SportsLine Projection Mannequin simulates each NBA recreation 10,000 occasions and has returned effectively over $10,000 in revenue for $100 gamers on its top-rated NBA picks over the previous three-plus seasons.
-The mannequin enters Week 20 of the 2021-22 NBA season on a shocking 74-47 roll on all top-rated NBA picks, returning virtually $2,100.
+The SportsLine Projection Mannequin simulates each NBA sport 10,000 instances and has returned nicely over $10,000 in revenue for $100 gamers on its top-rated NBA picks over the previous three-plus seasons.
+The mannequin enters Week 20 of the 2021-22 NBA season on a surprising 74-47 roll on all top-rated NBA picks, returning nearly $2,100.
 Anybody following it has seen big returns.

 - Cavaliers vs. Bulls unfold: Bulls -5